Project GOLD = Girls Owning their Lives and Dreams.

 Kristi House and the Miami-Dade community forged an unprecedented community partnership when agencies which were likely to have contact with child victims of sex trafficking and youth at risk came together in 2007.

 Some 30 agencies answered the Kristi House call to action and participated in the first training led by GEMS Founder and Director Rachel Lloyd, leader of one of the very few programs in the country at the time.
-A needs assessment completed by attendees showed that at least 67% of the organizations represented had had juvenile clients who were forced into prostitution or pornography, a total of 180 known CSEC victims were seen by at least one agency in the past year.
-Although more than half of the respondents agreed that CSEC was an important policy or service issue for their organization, only 14% had ever had the opportunity to attend a CSEC training.
+A needs assessment completed by attendees showed that at least 67% of the organizations represented had juvenile clients who were forced into prostitution or pornography, a total of 180 known CSEC victims were seen by at least one agency in the past year.
+Although more than half of the respondents agreed that CSEC was an important policy or service issue for their organization, only 14% had the opportunity to attend a CSEC training.

 Recognizing the need to better serve victims and to increase knowledge and community collaboration around this issue, the community representatives agreed to form a coalition and meet regularly to share information and strategize ways to better serve the victims in Miami, our country’s top hub for child sex trafficking.

 The Kristi House CSEC program was renamed Project GOLD in 2009 – “Girls Owning their Lives and Dreams” – a name chosen by the youth involved.
-The Project strives to engage this special population for services, encourage their healing and pave the way for their future success.
+The Project strives to engage this special population for services, encourage their healing, and pave the way for their future success.

 Over a decade ago Kristi House became a training provider through the U.S. Department of Justice for the CSEC Community Intervention Project (CCIP) and since that time has been disseminating education and training programs and sharing what it learns through Project GOLD throughout the United States.
 Kristi House has trained more than 15,000 professionals in CSEC and presented the topic at dozens of major conferences.
 Its “CSEC 101” course is approved by Florida Department of Children and Families for meeting the required three-hour training for providers seeking to work with sex trafficking victims.